- Id: RS-007.

 - Status: Working draft.

 This document describes PoHTTP, a parcel delivery binding based on HTTP.

 PoHTTP was specifically designed to make it easier for maintainers of existing systems to support Awala.
 For example, an organization maintaining a REST API could collect parcels by implementing a webhook or they could integrate an Enterprise Service Bus to convert Awala service messages to API calls.

-In some cases, it may also be desirable for a public gateway to expose an HTTP interface so it can receive parcels from certain endpoints.
+In some cases, it may also be desirable for a Internet gateway to expose an HTTP interface so it can receive parcels from certain endpoints.
 For example, a Shell script in a legacy system could use

 curl to deliver parcels.

 As a PDC, the only operation supported by this binding is parcel delivery.